truenas/middleware/docs/developer/frontend/adding_a_viewer.rst

 Adding a New Viewer
 ===================

-Corey Vixie, Jan.
-13, 2015
+This guide explains the process of creating a new view in the FreeNAS 10 GUI.

-In this guide (and accompanying screencast), I'll explain the process of creating a new Viewer implementation.
+A view is used to display data and will usually provide means to search through a list of items and edit each one.
+Examples of views are [FreeNAS URL]/Accounts/Users and [FreeNAS URL]/Services.
+This guide will use the implmentation of the Groups view as an example to show the entire implmentation process from beginning to end.

 What is the Viewer?
 -------------------